flutter/website/src/docs/development/packages-and-plugins/plugin-api-migration.md

 ---
-title: Migrating your plugin to the new APIs
+title: Migrating your plugin to the new Android APIs
 description: How to migrate a plugin using the old APIs to the new APIs.
 ---